 Single premium life insurance is a type of policy where you pay one large premium instead of monthly premium payments to receive life insurance benefits, like the death benefit payout.1 The death benefit is the amount of money given to beneficiaries once the policyholder passes that can help ensure financial stability for loved ones.

-At Aflac, we don’t offer single premium life insurance, but in some cases, you may have the flexibility to adjust your premium payments on other policies.
 Single premium life insurance and traditional life insurance (offered at Aflac) provide similar benefits, but the payment schedule is different.

 Table of Contents

 There are a few different kinds of single premium life insurance, like single premium whole life insurance and single premium variable life insurance.
-The main difference between these two life insurance plans is how the cash value functions.1
+The main difference between these two life insurance plans is how the cash value functions.2

 Cash value is a feature of some life insurance plans where a portion of the premium payment is put into a savings-like account that grows over time tax-deferred.
 If this feature appeals to you, cash value is offered in Aflac Whole Life Insurance plans.